nbicocchi/learn-java-core/assets/slides/E8 - Java IO.md

 Let's explain the result.
 Since we've read the first two letters into other variables, the first 10 characters of `others` are filled starting from the third letter.
 When the stream reached the end of the file it stopped reading, so the last two characters are not updated.

 ### Character streams (output)
 Character output streams allow writing text data: `char` or `String`.
 You might have already used such streams as`FileWriter` and `PrintWriter` earlier for writing text data to files.
 Both of them, as well as other character output streams, have a common abstract ancestor `java.io.Writer`.
-Let's look at it closely.

 The class contains a group of methods for writing.
 Some of them are listed here: